 Given that they weigh less than three pounds and have absolutely no ability to support themselves, some rabbit owners find this endearing.

-4. Checkered Giants
+4. Checkered Giant

 Some Checkered Giants seem to have a mischievous streak, even though their bigger size—up to 16 pounds are fairly uncommon—might otherwise endow them with a more peaceful disposition.

-But unfortunately, this can result in aggressive conduct if placed in what they perceive as a risky environment.
+Unfortunately, this can result in aggressive conduct if placed in what they perceive as a risky environment.

-5. Belgian Hares
+5. Belgian Hare

-Even the way a Belgian Hare stand gives off the impression that they are serious.
+Even the way a Belgian Hare stands gives off the impression that they are serious.
 They still possess their ancient ancestors’ lean bodies and strong feet since they are closely related to wild Belgian rabbits.

 According to some breeders, the continuous existence of these wild genes gives Belgian Hares one of two temperamental qualities, making them either fighters or runners (but rarely both).

-6. French Lop rabbit
+6. French Lop Rabbit

 In addition, they are challenging to transport due to their size, especially when children attempt to do so.